stephaneVercouillieBMID/slate/source/v2/draft.html.md

 # 5. Integration guide

-Our app can be seamlessly be integrated with your web desktop, mobile web, mobile application or custom product so you can perform secure identity checks.
+Our itsme® app can be seamlessly be integrated with your web desktop, mobile web or mobile application so you can perform secure identity checks.

-The itsme® Login service integration is based on the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> of OpenID Connect 1.0.
+itsme® integration is based on the <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth" target="blank">Authorization Code Flow</a> of OpenID Connect 1.0.
 The Authorization Code Flow goes through the steps as defined in <a href="http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowSteps" target="blank">OpenID Connect Core Authorization Code Flow Steps</a>, depicted in the following diagram:

  ![Sequence diagram describing the OpenID flow](OpenID_Login_SeqDiag.png)